dangoreilly/acsense-tcd/acsense-tcd/content/admincopy/floorplans/index.md

 ***Warning:*** *If you adjust the map size you will need to update the positions of all the spaces and navigation nodes*

-Press the "Re-generate Map" button to manually refresh the render of the map in the bottom.
-The map doesn't dynamically update when you change the floorplan data, so you need to manually refresh to see your changes take effect.